-Currently it is very difficult to re-finance in Spain.
+Currently it is very difficult to re-finance in Spain and take extra funds.
 Spanish Banks are only providing this facility for home improvements or in a few instances for buying another property in Spain.
 This is not an area like re-mortgaging lending that the Banks are currently looking to provide a service in.
 For specific clients in certain circumstances something may be possible but moving of funds to outside Spain will not be possible.

 Taking finance on an already owned property is only possible even when the funds are for improvements of the property is owned with no current Liens.
 If a mortgage is already secured then the applicants only option would be to see if their existing lender would allow for a further advance.